Best Home Loans for Seniors on Social Security | 2025

 Can seniors on Social Security get a mortgage?

 Yes, seniors on Social Security can get a mortgage.
 Lenders often consider Social Security as a stable form of income.
-However, eligibility will also depend on other factors like credit score, other sources of income, and existing debts.
+However, eligibility will also depend on other factors like credit history, other sources of income, and existing debts.

 How much income does a senior need to qualify for a mortgage?